adaapp-sd3/advanced-programming-2-LConradLB/TIMESHEET.md

 # Time Sheet
 ## Total Time: 33.6 hours worth of work

+N.B.
+Quite a lot of time was spent trying to get save/Load game working.
+However due to the absurd number of circular references, this feature was not implemented.

 ### (1 hours)
 commit e23e0ebcfa9554b9aaee175aeda3b793ab0201f8
 Date:   Wed May 22 09:02:58 2019 +0100